WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

     1. [x] README.txt

 ##### Docs
-All release should have the latest documentation directly in the folders root under doc/ and should include
+All releases should have the latest documentation directly in the folder's root under doc/ and should include:
 * javadoc
 * UML classdiagram of all the services
 * database structure UML
 * database start structure & data file for an easy import

 ##### Services
-All services are stored in the Service/ folder and each of the services should contain everything the service require to run.
+All services are stored in the Service/ folder and each of the services should contain everything the service requires to run.

 #### Archiving releases

-Every release should be documented in the (DockerReleses/Versions/releases.md) file in the following way.
+Every release should be documented in the (DockerReleses/Versions/releases.md) file in the following way:

 | Version   | File                             | checksum_md5                     | checksum_sha256                                                   | realise date |
 | --------- |:--------------------------------:| :-------------------------------:|:-----------------------------------------------------------------:|:---------------:|